Prem Singh Lalpur

 Prem Singh Lalpur (1925-2011) was an Indian politician from the state of Punjab and was a three term member of the Punjab Legislative Assembly.
+Between 1958-1960, Lalpur served as president of the Shiromani Gurdwara Parbandhak Committee where he defeated longtime SGPC leader, Tara Singh.
+Elected at the age of 33, Lalpur was the youngest SGPC president in the organization's history.

 Constituency

 Lalpur represented the Tarn Taran Assembly Constituency of Punjab.

 Political Party

 Lalpur was a member of Shiromani Akali Dal.